N100 Plan

 The N100 Plan was the corporate code name for the top secret concept, engineering, and development of an entirely new motorcycle engine by Kawasaki Motorcycle Corporation, a division of Kawasaki Heavy Industries in 1966.

 Goal

 The goal of Kawasaki engineering in the N100 Plan was to create a large bore, fast motorcycle engine for entry into the American market, the largest market for motorcycles.
-Honda had already introduced its successful Honda CB450 in 1965 and Kawasaki desired to enter that large bore niche.
+Honda had already introduced its successful Honda CB450 in 1965 and Kawasaki desired to enter that larger bore niche.

 Kawasaki directive

 The N100 Plan called for an air-cooled standard motorcycle with an engine capacity of 500 cubic centimeters.
 The power output was set at no less than 60ps (equivalent to a per liter horsepower of 120ps).
 The performance minimum was to make a 13-second standing start 1/4 mile run (0–400 meters).

 Development

 Three cylinder development

 The Kawasaki engineers approached the N100 Plan in two ways.
-(1) Use an existing, tried and true Kawasaki A7 350 "Avenger", a 350 cc two-stroke, parallel twin-cylinder, rotary-disc engine, bored out to 500 cc or (2) develop an entirely new engineering layout, building a parallel 3-cylinder two-stroke or create a new and groundbreaking "L-triple" design air-cooled two-stroke engine.
+(1) Use an existing, tried and true Kawasaki A7 350 "Avenger", a 350 cc parallel twin-cylinder, rotary-disc engine, bored out to 500 cc or (2) develop an entirely new engineering layout, building an inline 3-cylinder, or create a new and groundbreaking "L-triple" design.
+All of these engines would be two-stroke and air-cooled.

 The development team decided to utilize both twin-cylinder and triple-cylinder engines together as test engines.
-The largest concern was development of the 3-cylinder design and whether it would be a parallel in-line or new "L-triple".
-The concern over the 3-cylinder design was cooling cylinders #2 or middle cylinder in either application.
+The largest concern was development of the 3-cylinder design and whether it would be an inline or a new "L-triple".
+The concern over the 3-cylinder design was cooling cylinder #2, the middle cylinder in either application.
 Osaka University's laboratory belonging to the Faculty of Engineering performed a number of tests on cooling of the engine as a whole, optimum length of cooling fins, and optimum cylinder pitch.
-It was determined that a parallel in-line configuration would not impair cooling.
+It was determined that an inline configuration would not impair cooling.